beagleboard/linux/Documentation/admin-guide/sysctl/vm.rst

 unprivileged_userfaultfd
 ========================

-This flag controls whether unprivileged users can use the userfaultfd system calls.
-Set this to 1 to allow unprivileged users to use the userfaultfd system calls, or set this to 0 to restrict userfaultfd to only privileged users (with SYS_CAP_PTRACE capability).
+This flag controls the mode in which unprivileged users can use the userfaultfd system calls.
+Set this to 0 to restrict unprivileged users to handle page faults in user mode only.
+In this case, users without SYS_CAP_PTRACE must pass UFFD_USER_MODE_ONLY in order for userfaultfd to succeed.
+Prohibiting use of userfaultfd for handling faults from kernel mode may make certain vulnerabilities more difficult to exploit.

+Set this to 1 to allow unprivileged users to use the userfaultfd system calls without any restrictions.

-The default value is 1.
+The default value is 0.

 user_reserve_kbytes